EOP-OMB/payment-accuracy/website/pages/programs/sba-paycheck-protection-program-ppp-loan-forgiveness.md

       process and/or (2) internally escalating the loan review of a loan for a loan review decision.'
     Mitigation_Strategy: atp4_1
+  Agency_Needs_Satisfied: The agency has what is needed with respect to internal controls,
+    human capital and information system and other infrastructure to reduce improper payments and unknown payments to the reduction target.
   Confidence_Level: 95% to <100%
+  Corrective_Actions_Adequacy: Corrective actions are focused on addressing the cause
+    of the improper payment.
+  Corrective_Actions_Association: The predominate reasons for improper payments in
+    PPP Loan Forgiveness were missing or incomplete documentation, and borrower and lender errors in calculation.
+A quality control review or internal escalation may help to catch these improper payments.
+  Corrective_Actions_Implementation: The predominate reasons for improper payments
+    in PPP Loan Forgiveness were missing or incomplete documentation, and borrower and lender errors in calculation.
+A quality control review or internal escalation may help to catch these improper payments.
+  Corrective_Actions_Proportion: The predominate reasons for improper payments in
+    PPP Loan Forgiveness were missing or incomplete documentation, and borrower and lender errors in calculation.
+A quality control review or internal escalation may help to catch these improper payments.
   End_Date: 03/2024
+  Future_Outlook_Has_Baseline: 'Yes'
+  Future_Outlook_Reduction_Vs_Estimated: SBA has set a reduction target for PPP Loan
+    Forgiveness at 10.0 percent, the statutory limit, for FY2025.
+Meeting this reduction target will also bring this program into compliance with the Payment Integrity Information Act (PIIA).
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false
   Hide_Improper_Payment_Estimates_Doughnut_Stats: false
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist_2: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data_2: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data_2: true
   Hide_Program_Results_Additional_Information: false
   Hide_Program_Results_Corrective_Actions: false
   Hide_Program_Results_Future_Outlook: false